clovisphere/pong/README.md

 # Pong

-> Pong is a simple "tennis like" game that features two paddles and a ball, the goal is to defeat your opponent by being the first to gain 10 point.
+> Pong is a simple "tennis like" game that features two paddles and a ball, the goal is to defeat your opponent by being the first to gain 10 points.
 A player gets a point once the opponent misses a ball.
 The [game](https://www.wikiwand.com/en/Pong) was originally developed by video game pioneer [Allan Alcorn](https://www.wikiwand.com/en/Allan_Alcorn) and released in 1972 by [Atari corporations](https://www.wikiwand.com/en/Atari_Corporation).

 TODO:

 - [ ] Revisit the collision and ball movement logic (it's a bit off)
 - [ ] Cleanup (I should re-structure, modularize the codebase 😞)

 ## Usage